 Method #5: Update Windows

-As each attempts how to fix the “Device not migrated” error seems to fail?
+With each attempt, how to fix the “Device not migrated” error seems to fail?
 Consider updating Windows.
-You might be thinking that your drivers are up-to-date, only to get your computer didn’t complete the method, and therefore the updates were left pending.
+You might think that your drivers are up-to-date, only to get your computer didn’t complete the method, and therefore the pending updates.

 Here is the way to check for Windows updates:

-2) Under “Windows Update,” select “Check for updates.”
-Windows will check for any available updates that can be install.
+1. Open the Settings tab and click “Update & Security.”
+Under “Windows Update,” select “Check for updates.”
+Windows will check for any available updates for installation.

 Windows 10 also allows pausing updates.
 So, there’s an opportunity you probably did so and forgot all about it, leaving yourself cursed with outdated drivers, thus causing the error.